ocholuo/jekyll-theme-chirpy/_posts/19Virtualization/2020-11-26-Docker-command.md

 >
 > The `--device` option cannot be safely used with ephemeral devices.
 Block devices that may be removed should not be added to untrusted containers with `--device`.

 For Windows, the format of the string passed to the `--device` option is in the form of `--device=<IdType>/<Id>`.
-Beginning with Windows Server 2019 and Windows 10 October 2018 Update, Windows only supports an IdType of `class` and the Id as a [device interface class GUID](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/overview-of-device-interface-classes).
-Refer to the table defined in the [Windows container docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers) for a list of container-supported device interface class GUIDs.
+Beginning with Windows Server 2019 and Windows 10 October 2018 Update, Windows only supports an IdType of `class` and the Id as a device interface class GUID .
+Refer to the table defined in the Windows container docs for a list of container-supported device interface class GUIDs.

 If this option is specified for a process-isolated Windows container, _all_ devices that implement the requested device interface class GUID are made available in the container.
 For example, the command below makes all COM ports on the host visible in the container.